White-Nosed Coati

 Habits and Lifestyle

-Extremely social, these animals live in groups called bands or troops, numbering 3–20 members or sometimes more.
-Groups mostly contain related adult females with their young, and disperse as pregnant females prepare for birthing in early summer.
+Extremely social, these animals live in groups called bands or troops, numbering 3-20 members or sometimes more.
+Groups mostly contain related adult females with their young and disperse as pregnant females prepare for giving birth in early summer.
 The group reunites two to three weeks after the births.
 Each group maintains a loose territory, which may overlap with those of other troops.
-When troops so meet, members will greet one another by grunting, squealing and sniffing.
+When troops so meet, members will greet one another by grunting, squealing, and sniffing.
 Occasionally members will change troops.
-The males leave their troop at adulthood (at two years old) and remain solitary, and will only interact with a troop during a short mating season.
+The males leave their troop at adulthood (at two years old) remain solitary, and will only interact with a troop during a short mating season.
 Only one male is allowed into a troop at a time, and if another male approaches at the same time, fierce fights between the males will usually ensue.
 Unlike most raccoon family members, coatis are active during the day, though adults sometimes rest in the shade when it is too hot.
-During the night they sleep amongst treetop braches and leaves, spending most of day seeking food, grooming, and resting.
+During the night they sleep amongst treetop branches and leaves, spending most of the day seeking food, grooming, and resting.
+Coatis communicate through chirping, grunting, or snorting, to display intentions or moods.

 Group name